apoorv-mishra08/apoorv-mishra08/README.md

 # Hi, I'm Apoorv 👋

-I am a B.Tech student in Information Technology, building a strong foundation across various areas of technology—from backend systems and databases to data analysis and machine learning.
+I am a B.Tech student in Information Technology, building a strong foundation across various areas of technology from backend systems and databases to data analysis and machine learning.
 I have worked with Python, C++, and Databases and Cloud through coursework, projects, and side experiments.